 4. Apply MST to the writing process.
-Principles of MST could be useful in supporting phases of writing like prewriting, drafting, and revising.
+Principles of MST could be useful in supporting phases of writing such as prewriting, drafting, and revising.
 Prewriting involves input from a variety of teammates that actually may be hindered in face-to-face meetings.
 Instead, media that supports rehearsability and reprocessability (e.g., real-time discussion board or chat) may allow students to thoughtfully provide input and feedback and make decisions more easily (Bacabac, 2012).

-For the drafting process, Alexander (2012) proposes a layered writing model in which individuals author alone on overlapping parts of the project and then converge in face-to-face meetings to discuss what they’ve written.
-While this process may be effective, it may not be viable for all classes, particularly when instructors aren’t able to dedicate class time for face-to-face meetings.
+For the drafting process, Alexander (2012) proposed a layered writing model in which individuals author alone on overlapping parts of the project and then converge in face-to-face meetings to discuss what they have written.
+While this process may be effective, it may not be viable for all classes, particularly when instructors are not able to dedicate class time for face-to-face meetings.
 In these instances, convergence on global writing issues may need to occur online.
-To avoid what Wolfe (2010) describes as a divided collaboration style where team members divide the work and compile their respective parts, synchronous online environments for collaboration should be considered through the lens of MST.
+To avoid what Wolfe (2010) described as a divided collaboration style in which team members divide the work and compile their respective parts, synchronous online environments for collaboration should be considered through the lens of MST.
 When considering a synchronous online medium, students should consider reprocessability because it can greatly differ depending on the tool.
-For example, Google Hangout is a group video chat tool that allows for screen sharing and synchronous text-based chat.
+For example, Google Hangout is a group video-chat tool that allows for screen sharing and synchronous text-based chat.
 All within a single tool, students can view a document draft, discuss opinions, and write down key discussion points using the text-based chat.
 A team member can then go back through the text-based chat and construct meeting minutes based on the chat.
-If students chose a different video chat option without text-based chat capabilities, they wouldn’t be able to reprocess vital information.
+If students were to choose a different video-chat option without text-based chat capabilities, they would not be able to reprocess vital information.
 The point of MST, however, is not to promote any particular technology.
 Again, technology changes rapidly and can easily disappear.
-Instead, students who consider media capabilities through the lens of MST will be better equipped to select tools that will more effectively meet their task goals.
+Rather, by considering media capabilities through the lens of MST, students will be better equipped to select tools that will more effectively meet their task goals.

-Finally, MST might also be applicable to the revision process.
-Wolfe (2010) outlines a variety of technologies available for use in the revision process.
+Finally, MST can support the revision process.
+Wolfe (2010) outlined a variety of technologies available for use in the revision process.
 Thinking through these technologies through the lens of MST provides further opportunities for students to effectively revise.
-Again, students should think carefully about reprocessability needs before choosing any technology for a revision task.
-Google Docs, for example allows for both synchronous and asynchronous revision.
-However, it lacks the reprocessability that the Microsoft Word comment feature provides.
-Therefore, if everyone is present during the revision process, Google Docs may be effective.
-However, asynchronous revision would benefit from a technology like Microsoft Word.
+Again, students should think carefully about their need for reprocessability before choosing any technology for a revision task.
+Google Docs, for example, allows for both synchronous and asynchronous revision, but it lacks the reprocessability that the Microsoft Word comment feature provides.
+Therefore, if everyone is present during the revision process, Google Docs may be effective; however, asynchronous revision would benefit from a technology such as Microsoft Word.
 Additionally, media high in rehearsability should be considered for providing potentially negative or face-threatening feedback.
-If students are able to rehearse or edit their suggestions and send them via email, it may allow receivers to “react to (these) suggestions in private and…tone down initial reactions” (Wolfe, 2010, p.
+For example, e-mail allows senders to rehearse or edit their suggestions before sending them and receivers to “react to (these) suggestions in private and…tone down [their] initial reactions” (Wolfe, 2010, p.
 69).
 In summary, using MST as a framework for choosing collaborative writing technology provides students with a helpful decision-making tool during the various writing phases.